klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 Had I done this analysis before, I would have avoided a tremendous amount of pain.
 No better teacher than pain, though.

 Lesson learned.

-### A word on the jockey

-I don't think Francis, the CEO, is a crook or that his execution is lacking.
-Not at all.
-But he is a salesman, and a good one.
-It's also his first rodeo as CEO of a publicly traded company.
-I think he might have gotten over-excited a little bit.

-I get it.
-I worked in a startup and was fairly close to the founders.
-It's a delicate balance between inspiring the troops, keeping them fired up and not overpromising.

-In the end, I still believe the shareholders will be OK here.
-Whether it'll turn out to be a great investment remains to be seen.
-It will depend on whether the company is able carry on existing contracts and land new ones.

 ### Update (2021-11-06)